olivier-riverain/extension3DSlicer/README.md

 ## Description
 Master 2 Internship in Computer Science for Image and Sound supervised by Fabien Baldacci (LaBRI), Louise Le Barbenchon (I2M) and Anne Vialard (LaBRI).

+Development of a 3D Slicer extension in python and C++.
+Implementation of parallelization on all computer cores to accelerate the speed of decompression and loading of large images acquired within the Grenoble synchrotron.
+Conversion of 2D slices into 3D images.
+Creation of regions of interest by the user.
+Navigation in several acquisition resolutions.
+Creation and display of a density profile with calculation of the mean, median, minimum, maximum by taking into account a neighborhood in the form of a block or an orthogonal plane.

 ## Installing 3D Slicer

 https://slicer.readthedocs.io/en/latest/user_guide/getting_started.html#installing-3d-slicer